kenyansa/weatherApp_with_vanilla_JS/README.md

 ## :computer: Technologies Used
  The project used HTML, CSS, and Vanilla JS.
 No CSS frameworks.
  ## :telephone_receiver: Support and contact details
-Should you have any suggestions and ideas on how to improve the app, feel free to contact me through kenyansajustine@gmail.com.
+Should you have any suggestions and ideas on how to improve the app, feel free to contact me through kenyansajustine@gmail.com. <br>
-Alternatively, reach me through: +254 70440 3225
+Alternatively, reach me through: +254 70440 3225. <br>
 Code contributions are also welcome
 ### License
 Copyright (c) {2023} **{Kentech Products}**